 See links below for householders, business, change of use, conversions, special cases, trees and building projects.

 You are likely to need planning permission for new buildings and for major changes to existing properties and the local environment.
-But for minor changes to buildings, repairs or internal modifications, you probably won’t need planning permission.
-These changes do not count as ‘development’.

 Check the 'Permission Needed?' section of the Planning Portal, and look up your project in their list of Common Projects.

 Contact Development Control if you do not find what you need.

 Difference between Building Regs and Planning Permission.
 Even if your building project does not need planning permission, you will still need to comply with Building Regulations.
 For more information, go to the Portals' extensive Building Regulations pages or our own Building Control pages.

 The Portal has an interactive house/terrace for householders, including renewable energy, windows and many other common developments.
 It also has a volume calculator for calculating the volume of a number of different kinds of buildings or extensions.